ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

   :align: center

 You can also notice that you can see paths to other users secrets but cannot read them.
-To create your own secrets you need to have the following path with your gitlab_username in it: `` kv/users/gitlab_username/directory_name `` .
-Example below, where the username was Bruno_Ribeiro.
+To create your own secrets you need to have the following path with your gitlab_username in it: ``kv/users/gitlab_username/directory_name`` .
+Example below, where the username was ``Bruno_Ribeiro``.

 .. image:: images/vault-secrets-path.png
   :alt: Vault Secrets Created
   :align: center

-Note that if you try to use the root path of your user, i.e. `` kv/users/gitlab_username/ `` , you won't be able to add any secrets since it's mandatory to have folders to group the secrets created.
+Note that if you try to use the root path of your user, i.e. ``kv/users/gitlab_username/`` , you won't be able to add any secrets since it's mandatory to have folders to group the secrets created.
 Using Secrets with K8s Pod
 ==========================